This Northern lights can be seen in the United Kingdom,

 - aurora that appears above the South Pole is Aurora Australis or the Southern Lights.

-- aurora are caused by streams of charged particles from the Sun, known as the solar wind – carries away over one million tonnes of charged particles from our Sun (see solar eruptions), crashing into the gases of Earth’s atmoshere. (diagram)
+- aurora are caused by streams of charged particles from the Sun, known as the solar wind – carries away over one million tonnes of charged particles from our Sun (see solar eruptions), crashing into the gases of Earth’s atmosphere.

 - halo of light always exists over each pole – usually too faint to see, they flare up brightly when extra bursts of energy reach the Earth’s atmosphere from the Sun.

-- auroras only appears at the poles because there are deep cracks in the earth’s magnetic field there. (diagram)
+- auroras only appears at the poles because there are deep cracks in the earth’s magnetic field there. (called Van Allen Radiation Belt)

-- when the solar wind is blowing strongly, auroras are more spectcular.
+- when the solar wind is blowing strongly, auroras are more spectacular.

 Colour of Auroras